TatuE/Trust_to_Blockchain/h1_Adversarial_mindset.md

 ### f

 I would not say that anything is missing from these, since in my opinion they answer their given purpose, but I would like to make an addition to the ATT&CK Enterprise Matrix.
-The ATT&CK Enterprise Matrix documents tactics, techniques and procedures well and gives advice on detecting and mitigating these, but what I would like to is links to more technical information regarding techniques and sub-techniques.
+The Mitre ATT&CK Enterprise Matrix documents tactics, techniques and procedures well and gives advice on detecting and mitigating these, but what I would like to is links to more technical information regarding techniques and sub-techniques.
 By technical information I mean practical examples and more detailed exploit descriptions.
 I know that this most likely is not what the Enterprise Matrix is intended to provide and there is a danger that i would become bloated.